-- (2) The baseline for calculation of the width of the zones specified in subsection (1) of this section is the boundary of the water-body (the ordinary boundary of water) entered in the base map. - (3) With respect to internal bodies of water with extended areas of potential flooding, the high water boundary will be determined in accordance with the procedure established by a regulation of the Minister of the Environment.
-The list of internal bodies of water with extended areas of potential flooding will be established by a regulation of the Minister of the Environment.
-[RT I 2007, 25, 131 entry into force 01.04.2007] - (31) The boundary of an area of repeated flooding on the sea coast will be determined in a comprehensive plan.
-If the boundary of an area of repeated flooding has not been determined, 1 metre high contour line is deemed to be the boundary of the area of repeated flooding.
+[RT I, 22.02.2019, 1 entry into force 01.10.2019] - (2) The baseline for calculating the width of the water protection zone is calculated in accordance with the procedure provided for in the Water Act.
+[RT I, 22.02.2019, 1 entry into force 01.10.2019] - (3) With respect to internal bodies of water with extended areas of potential flooding, the high water boundary will be determined in accordance with the procedure established by a regulation of the minister responsible for the field.
+The list of internal bodies of water with extended areas of potential flooding will be established by a regulation of the minister responsible for the field.
+[RT I 2007, 25, 131 entry into force 01.04.2007] - (3) The border of a repeatedly flooded area on a sea shore is set in the comprehensive plan.
+Where the border of a repeatedly flooded area has not been set, it is deemed that the border of the repeatedly flooded area is one meter from the height value of the shore line.

-[RT I 2007, 25, 131 entry into force 01.04.2007] - (4) The limited management zone, water protection zone and building exclusion zone of the shore or bank of a body of water with areas of repeated flooding shall consist of the flooded area and the width of the zone provided in §§ 37 to 39 of this Act. - (5) On shore or bank terraces higher than five meters and located less than 200 meters from the water boundary, the limited management zone, water protection zone and building exclusion zone of the shore or bank shall consist of the area below the terrace extending to the water boundary and the width of the zone provided in §§ 37 to 39 of this Act.
+[RT I, 22.02.2019, 1 entry into force 01.10.2019] - (4) The limited management zone, water protection zone and building exclusion zone of the shore or bank of a body of water with areas of repeated flooding consist of the flooded area and the width of the zone provided in §§ 37 to 39 of this Act. - (5) On shore or bank terraces higher than five meters and located less than 200 meters from the water boundary indicated on the base map of the Estonian topographic database, the limited management zone, water protection zone and building exclusion zone of the shore or bank consist of the area below the terrace extending to the water boundary and the width of the zone provided for in §§ 37-39 of this Act.